How to Set Up a LAMP Stack with Docker Compose

 To view a list of all the containers that are currently running in your LAMP deployment, type:

-To stop all docker containers that are running in the background, use the command as shown below:
+To stop all Docker containers that are running in the background, use the command as shown below:

-Of course, you can stop just one of the containers in your LAMP stack rather than all of them.
-Run โ€œdocker-compose stopโ€ followed by the service name to do so.
-Notice not the container name but the service name!
+Of course, you can stop only a single container in your LAMP stack rather than all of them.
+Run docker-compose stop followed by the service name to do so.
+Notice not the container name but the service name.

 For example, to stop the Apache container, execute the following: